Cecilia8989/pands-project/README.md

 ![Scatter]()

-Looking at the above figure, the scatter plot showing the relationship between Petal Length and Petal Width is the most useful in distinguishing between the three species of iris as they show distinct differences between species.
+Looking at the above figure, the scatter plot showing the relationship between Petal Length and Petal Width is the most useful in distinguishing between the three species of iris as they show distinct differences between petal sizes.
 Setosa species has the smallest petal lengths and widths, while the Virginica species has the largest, and the Versicolor species falls in between.

 On the whole, with a very little overlaping between the species, Petal Length and Petal Width relationship can be useful features for distinguishing between the three species.